Nation celebrates Defence Day today

 “Let us pay homage to our Shuhada and ghazis and pledge anew to defend Pakistan, safeguard its security and sovereignty at all costs.
 Pakistan Armed Forces Zindabad.
 Pakistan Paindabad”, the prime minister maintained.

 Meanwhile, PPP Chairman Bilawal Bhutto Zardari has said that the sacrifices of the martyrs, the unwavering determination of the soldiers and the invincible unity of the people of Pakistan is our strength and the guarantee of our bright future.
-“The struggle of PPP is to make Pakistan stronger to strongest,” he said in his message on the eve of Defence Day.
+“The struggle of PPP is to make Pakistan stronger and stronger,” he said in his message on the eve of Defence Day.

 Bilawal said that the befitting celebration of Defence Day of Pakistan is to protect geography, its ideology and democracy.